bencoepp/livius/Readme.md

 We would love for you to cite us together with the respected data set when publishing any findings or when referring to any issued data.

-## Development

-Details on how to contribute to the project in terms of development, including any coding standards, branching strategy (GitFlow), etc.

 ## Contributing